DennisKoh135/enthusiastic-primrose-16065/src/pages/blog/post-3.md

   - Stackbit
   - JAMstack
 image: images/undraw_Photograph_re_up3b.svg
+excerpt: >-
-excerpt: Xbox or Playstation?
+  Xbox or Playstation?
 Series X or Series S?
-PS5 or Xbox
+PS5 or Xbox?
+We delve more into these questions during this week's console presentation
 template: post
 ---